Motorcycle: Safety

 and the Northern Territory, it is compulsory to complete a basic rider training course before being issued a Learners Licence, after which they can ride on public roads.

 In Canada, motorcycle rider training is compulsory in Quebec and Manitoba only, but all provinces and territories have graduated licence programs which place restrictions on new drivers until they have gained experience.
 Eligibility for a full motorcycle licence or endorsement for completing a Motorcycle Safety course varies by province.
 Without the Motorcycle Safety Course the chance of getting insurance for the motorcycle is very low.
 The Canada Safety Council, a non-profit safety organisation, offers the Gearing Up program across Canada and is endorsed by the Motorcycle and Moped Industry Council.
 Training course graduates may qualify for reduced insurance premiums.

+Motorcyclists and motor scooter riders are also exposed to an increased risk of suffering hearing damage such as hearing loss and tinnitus (ringing ears).
+The noise is caused by wind noise while riding, rolling noise from the tyres and the engine itself.
+The helmet only provides insufficient protection against high sound pressure levels.
+Medicine (as of 2024) is not able to cure hearing damage.
+Wearing hearing protection, such as special earplugs for motorcyclists, can help prevent hearing damage.

 Motorcycle rider postures

 The motorcyclist's riding position depends on rider body-geometry (anthropometry) combined with the geometry of the motorcycle itself.
 These factors create a set of three basic postures.